Hannah Marks

-Hannah Marks (born April 13, 1993) is an American actress, writer, and director.
+Hannah Marks (born April 13, 1993) is an American actress and filmmaker.
 She is best known for directing the films After Everything (2018), Don't Make Me Go (2022), and Turtles All the Way Down (2024); as well as co-starring and executive producing the cult hit Dinner in America (2020).
 She also played Amanda Brotzman on the television series Dirk Gently's Holistic Detective Agency (2016–2017).

 Early life

 Hannah Marks was born in Los Angeles, the daughter of Robin Marks and Nova Ball, a former actress, and grew up in San Luis Obispo, California.
 Hannah's maternal grandfather was entrepreneur and musician Ernie Ball, and one of her maternal great-great-grandfathers was composer Ernest Ball.

 Career

 Marks appeared in the 2006 feature film Accepted as Lizzie Gaines.
-She has guest-starred in television programs such as Ugly Betty and Weeds.
+She has guest-starred in television shows such as Ugly Betty and Weeds.
 She was featured in the cover story of the June 4, 2006, issue of The New York Times Magazine with her friend Liana Liberato.

 Marks played Tammy in The Runaways, a 2010 biographical film about the 1970s all-girl rock band of the same name.
 She has been nominated twice for a Young Artist Award, first for her performance in the film Accepted, and again for her performance in the television series FlashForward.

-Marks starred as Amanda Brotzman in the BBC America original Dirk Gently's Holistic Detective Agency.

-In July 2017, Marks was named one of Rolling Stones 25 Under 25 Artists Changing the World.
+Marks starred as Amanda Brotzman in the 2016 BBC America original series Dirk Gently's Holistic Detective Agency.
+In July 2017, she was named one of Rolling Stones 25 Under 25 Artists Changing the World.